 Crimes Act s.79, s.79A.
 Created in 2016 to cover conduct which previously would have been only robbery or armed robbery particularising the property as a motor vehicle.
 The new offences attract differences relating to bail and the maximum sentences.

 Burglary is entering any building or part of a building as a trespasser with intent to steal anything in the building or part in question; or to commit an offence - involving an assault to a person in the building or part in question; or (ii) involving any damage to the building or to property in the building or part in question - which is punishable with imprisonment for a term of five years or more: Crimes Act s.76.
-Building includes also inhabited vehicles and vessels: s.76(2).Trespass means the act of entry without right or authority (including entry exceeding bounds of limited authority) by one person on to the land of another who is in possession (including a person entitled to immediate and exclusive possession) with the required mental element being the accused knowing or being reckless as to the facts which make him or her a trespasser: Barker v R HCA 18, (1983) CLR 338; Marks-Vincenti v R VSCA 54; R v Lambourn VSCA 187; R v Munro VSCA 94; R v Spero VSCA 58, (2006) 13 VR 22; R v Taylor VSCA 189, (2004) 10 VR 19.
+Building includes also inhabited vehicles and vessels: s.76(2).Trespass means the act of entry without right or authority (including entry exceeding bounds of limited authority) by one person on to the land of another who is in possession (including a person entitled to immediate and exclusive possession) with the required mental element being the accused knowing or being reckless as to the facts which make the person a trespasser: Barker v R HCA 18, (1983) CLR 338; Marks-Vincenti v R VSCA 54; R v Lambourn VSCA 187; R v Munro VSCA 94; R v Spero VSCA 58, (2006) 13 VR 22; R v Taylor VSCA 189, (2004) 10 VR 19.
 The trespass element is confined to a finite act, complete at the point of entry into the building, but is a continuing state, so that s.76 (1) is capable of applying to a person who enters a building as a trespasser and who, at the time of entering a particular part of the building, has the intention of committing a particular offence in that part of the building: Singh v R VSCA 300; R v Chimirri VSCA 5.
-Conditional intention, e.g. to steal property or assault a person who may be present, is sufficient: R v Verde VSCA 16.
+Conditional intention, e.g. to steal property or assault a person who may be present, is sufficient: R v Verde VSCA 16, (2009) 193 A Crim R 211.
 As to lesser forms of unauthorised entry to places see Summary Offences Act s.9.

-Aggravated burglary is burglary and at the time the offender (a) having with him or her any firearm or imitation firearm, any offensive weapon or any explosive or imitation explosive; or (b) at the time of entering the building or the part of the building a person there being then present in the building or part of the building and he or she knowing that the person was then so present or being reckless as to whether or not a person is then so present.Crimes Act s.77.
-By the section "explosive" means any article manufactured for the purpose of producing a practical effect by explosion, or intended by the person having it with him or her for that purpose; "firearm" has the same meaning as in the Firearms Act 1996; "imitation explosive" means any article which might reasonably be taken to be or to contain an explosive; "imitation firearm" means anything which has the appearance of being a firearm, whether capable of being discharged or not; "offensive weapon" means any article made or adapted for use for causing injury to or incapacitating a person, or which the person having it with him or her intends or threatens to use for such a purpose.
+Aggravated burglary is burglary and at the time the offender (a) having with the person or her any firearm or imitation firearm, any offensive weapon or any explosive or imitation explosive; or (b) at the time of entering the building or the part of the building a person there being then present in the building or part of the building and he or she knowing that the person was then so present or being reckless as to whether or not a person is then so present: .Crimes Act s.77.
+By the section "explosive" means any article manufactured for the purpose of producing a practical effect by explosion, or intended by the person having it with the person or her for that purpose; "firearm" has the same meaning as in the Firearms Act 1996; "imitation explosive" means any article which might reasonably be taken to be or to contain an explosive; "imitation firearm" means anything which has the appearance of being a firearm, whether capable of being discharged or not; "offensive weapon" means any article made or adapted for use for causing injury to or incapacitating a person, or which the person having it with him or her intends or threatens to use for such a purpose.
 Further on "offensive weapon": Wilson v Kuhl VicRp 34, VR 315; DPP v Woodward VSC 299; R v Nguyen 1 VR 551.
 For aggravated burglary, need for jury unanimity as to circumstance of aggravation, including where prosecution advances multiple circumstances: R v Secomb VSCA 58.

 Crimes Act s.77A, s.77B.
 Created in 2016 to cover conduct which previously would have been only burglary or aggravated burglary where it concerned a home and was committed in company with one or more other persons.
 The new offences attract differences relating to bail and the maximum sentences.